05 Sep 2022

 Within your group, start by researching and mapping out organisations and other community groups in your area who may want to get involved in the campaign.

-It’s particularly important to engage local groups and organisations that represent people most impacted by soaring energy bills and the cost of living crisis, so that their voices are central to the campaign right from the beginning.
+It’s particularly important to engage local groups and organisations that represent people most impacted by soaring energy bills and the cost-of-living crisis, so that their voices are central to the campaign right from the beginning.
 This could include food banks, renters’ unions, mutual aid groups or faith groups.

 You can also think about local businesses who might want to get involved in the campaign to support their community.